Table of Contents

 Although the woman in this passage was unnamed, her story of faith is unforgettable and inspires me to never give up.

-Although the woman in this passage was unnamed, her story of faith is unforgettable and inspires me to never give up.
+Although the woman in this passage was unnamed, her story of faith is unforgettable and inspires us to never give up.
+She didn’t settle into unbelief or discouragement.
 She took a bold risk to believe in Jesus and his power.
-She stepped out of the shadows, made her way through the crowd and told the whole truth so she could get closer to Jesus.
+She reminds us that we can’t allow our suffering or the things we have tried in the past to steal our faith today.

 Pause and reflect